 - The credit bureau mistakenly added the inquiry to your report

 If an unauthorized hard inquiry was due to someone else applying for credit with your information, it could be an indication that your identity was stolen.
-You might want to take some additional steps to help prevent further misuse of your information, such as …
+You might want to take some additional steps as soon as you spot the suspicious activity to help prevent further misuse of your information, such as …

 - Putting a fraud alert on your credit reports